zX3no/gonk/README.md

 ### From source

-Install the dependencies then run:
+Install dependencies and then run:

 ```
 git clone https://github.com/zX3no/gonk